MantavyaD/3D-Semantic-Segmentation/README.md

 intensity and R, G, B image value.

 In this project, Open3D was used for
-- Point cloud data loading, writing, and visualization.
+- Point cloud data loading and writing.
 Open3D provides efficient implementations of various point cloud manipulation methods.
 - Data pre-processing, in particular, voxel-based down-sampling.
 - Point cloud interpolation, in particular, fast nearest neighbor search for label